dxw/playbook/playbook.md

 #### Additional resources

+Here's [a template for helping to prepare for a 1:1, and making notes during it.](https://docs.google.com/document/d/1rCoFGtvbBI2FYhp-4EYMRokB--E8RHs_BleQqNwD0Rk/edit#) Feel free to make a copy and alter it according to your own needs.

-Here’s a great article on [7 ways to prepare for an effective one-on-one meeting with your manager.](https://knowyourteam.com/blog/2018/01/03/7-ways-to-prepare-for-an-effective-one-on-one-meeting-with-your-manager/)
+And here’s a great article on [7 ways to prepare for an effective one-on-one meeting with your manager.](https://knowyourteam.com/blog/2018/01/03/7-ways-to-prepare-for-an-effective-one-on-one-meeting-with-your-manager/)

 ## Hosting and supporting services